Python-GIS-book/site/source/back-matter/md/glossary.md

 Software
   Another name for a {term}`program`.

+Spatial resolution
+  The spatial resolution of a raster refers typically to the size of the cells in a raster dataset.
+It can also mean the ratio of screen pixels to image pixels at the current map scale.

 Subplots
   The term used in Matplotlib to refer to individual plots when more than one plot is part of a single figure.